 - The Bureau of Prisons maintains a matrix that categorizes federal offenses for the purpose of classifying individuals.

 - This factor may also influence where an individual serves the sentence.

 - Besides the instant offense, an individual’s criminal history also influences the custody and security level.
 Any type of criminal history influences the score, but administrators pay close attention to a history of violence, including charges of domestic abuse, or charges of a sexual nature.

 - Any allegations of violence in a defendant’s history will have an influence on the custody and classification score.

 History of Escape attempts

-- Escape attempts, and even allegations of “failure to appear” for court will influence the custody and classification scoring.
+- Escape attempts and even allegations of “failure to appear” for the court will influence the custody and classification scoring.

 - If authorities learn that charges in other jurisdictions await the individual, that factor will influence the custody and classification.

 - Individuals who cannot prove that they have a high school diploma or high school equivalency will be penalized on the custody and classification matrix.

 - A history of substance abuse will influence the custody and classification scoring.